 Fluoxetine (Prozac)

-Fluoxetine, or Prozac, is a selective serotonin reuptake inhibitor (SSRI), which is a commonly prescribed antidepressant that also affects serotonin levels in the brain, but has a lower risk for harmful side effects.2,3 Doctors may prescribe Prozac for OCD as an FDA-approved treatment for in children seven years and older
+Fluoxetine, or Prozac, is a selective serotonin reuptake inhibitor (SSRI), which is a commonly prescribed antidepressant that also affects serotonin levels in the brain, but has a lower risk for harmful side effects.2,3 The medication is FDA-approved for children seven years and older.

 Paroxetine (Paxil, Pexeva)